terrysheng/azure-content-zhtw/articles/hdinsight-analyze-flight-delay-data.md

 		    $hdi = Get-AzureHDInsightCluster -Name $HDInsightClusterName

-		    # Use the default storage account and the default container even if the names are different from the user input
+		    # Use the default Storage account and the default container even if the names are different from the user input
 		    $storageAccountName = $hdi.DefaultStorageAccount.StorageAccountName `
 		                            -replace ".blob.core.windows.net"
 		    $blobContainerName = $hdi.DefaultStorageAccount.StorageContainerName